PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ### Routing

-Most kubernetes distributions previously used only the Ingress API for routing traffic, but that has been recently deprecated in favor of the new [Gateway API](https://gateway-api.sigs.k8s.io/).
+Most kubernetes distributions previously used only the Ingress API for routing traffic, but that has been recently frozen in favor of the new [Gateway API](https://gateway-api.sigs.k8s.io/).
 Currently, our helm charts are designed to support both APIs, but the user must choose one of the APIs to use when deploying the helm chart.
 We suggest using "ingress" if you are unsure.

 Though the Gateway API is the currently accepted standard and recommended API to use, it is not automatically included